Brain Damaged Model Wins Record-Setting Pretzel Case Jury Verdict

 Defendant’s Arguments On Appeal?

 When the jury returns such a large verdict, expect an appeal or a remittitur.
-MediaVest, the defendant EMT company itself, asserted the standard of care their employee used was proper, claiming she had a “heightened sensitivity to peanuts.”
+MediaVest, the defendant EMT company, asserted that the standard of care their employee used was proper, claiming she had a “heightened sensitivity to peanuts.”

 Furthermore, their civil defense lawyer, William Drury, defended against using the IV method as the accepted standard because Giacalone remained conscious.
 The battle of experts may or may not have decided this case.
 And an appeal is likely to follow.
 (See also, “Liability for Administering Auto-Injectable Epinephrine” (Id.
 Section 1240.300)).